Celtic suspend fans after damage to Motherwell's Fir Park

 Uefa opened disciplinary proceedings against Celtic following banners displayed at the Champions League game against AC Milan with a slogan depicting Scottish warrior William Wallace and IRA hunger striker Bobby Sands.

-Celtic and Scottish Police have already launched their own probes into the incidents at Fir Park, with the football club already taking action following the estimated £10,000 worth of damage.
+Celtic and Scottish Police have already with the football club already taking action following the estimated £10,000 worth of damage.

 The Scottish champions said they had issued "precautionary suspensions against 128 individuals preventing them attending matches involving Celtic, pending further investigation".

 These suspensions will cover matches away from home as well as at Celtic Park.